-If you like the idea of a grilled burger, but are trying to cut back on your red meat consumption, this is a perfect alternative to a traditional burger made from beef or turkey.
+Do you like the idea of a grilled burger, but are trying to cut back on your red meat consumption?
+This veggie burger is a healthy alternative to a traditional burger made from beef or turkey.
 These burgers are easy to make and contain yams, portobello mushrooms, black beans and kale.
-You can make them up in advance and freeze them for future use so you always have something for dinner, regardless of whether you made it to the store, or not, this week.
+You can make them up in advance and freeze them for the future.
+This will ensure that you will always have something that is quick, easy and healthy for dinner without making another trip to the store.

-Veggie Burgers that are low in calories, high in fiber, and still taste good
+Veggie Burgers that are low in calories, high in fiber, and taste good

 Serve with a side of Japanese-style cabbage slaw, and you have an easy and nutritious meal put together in no time at all.
 To boost the protein, throw some almonds into the slaw which add 6 grams of protein per ounce (20-25 almonds).